 What is MusiCalm?

-MusiCalm is a rogue application, categorized as adware.
+MusiCalm is a rogue application categorized as adware.
 It operates by running intrusive advertisement campaigns.
-In other words, it delivers various undesirable and possibly harmful adverts.
-Furthermore, most adwares possess data tracking abilities, employed to monitor users' browsing habits.
-Therefore, is is highly likely to this app has such abilities as well.
-Due to MusiCalm's questionable proliferation methods, it is also classified as a PUA (Potentially Unwanted Application).
-It has been observed being distributed via illegal software activation tools ("cracks"), which are commonly used to proliferate malware as well (e.g. trojans, ransomware, etc.).
+Therefore, it delivers various unwanted and possibly harmful ads.
+Furthermore, most adware programs possess data tracking capabilities employed to monitor users' browsing habits, and it is highly likely that this app has such capabilities.
+Due to MusiCalm's dubious proliferation methods, it is also classified as a Potentially Unwanted Application (PUA).
+It has been observed being distributed via illegal software activation tools ("cracks"), which are commonly used to proliferate malware as well (e.g. Trojans, ransomware, etc.).

 MusiCalm adware enables the placement of third party graphical content on any visited website.
-Hence, the advertisements (e.g. pop-ups, banners, surveys, coupons, etc.) do not originate from the sites themselves but are delivered by MusiCalm.
-The intrusive adverts severely diminish the browsing experience, since they limit browsing speed and webpage visibility (by overlaying them).
-Additionally, once clicked on, the ads redirect to sale-oriented, rogue/untrustworthy, deceptive/scam, compromised and malicious websites.
-Some of these advertisements can even be triggered (by being clicked) to execute scripts, designed to stealthily download/install software.
-One prime example of content infiltrated into systems in this manner are PUAs.
-These applications can force-open similarly dangerous sites, much like the ones intrusive adverts redirect to.
-Other unwanted apps can modify browsers and restrict/deny access to their settings - in order to promote fake search engines.
-It is common for PUAs (adware included) to monitor browsing activity (URLs visited, pages viewed, search queries, etc.) and gather personal information inferred from it (IP addresses, geolocations and other details).
+Therefore, the advertisements (e.g. pop-ups, banners, surveys, coupons, etc.) do not originate from the sites, but are delivered by MusiCalm.
+The intrusive ads significantly diminish the browsing experience, since they limit browsing speed and web page visibility (by overlaying them).
+Additionally, once clicked, they can redirect to sale-oriented, rogue/untrusted, deceptive/scam, compromised and malicious websites.
+Some of these advertisements can even be triggered (when clicked) to execute scripts designed to stealthily download/install software.
+A prime example of content infiltrated into systems in this manner are PUAs.
+These applications can force-open similarly dangerous websites, similar to redirects by intrusive ads.
+Other unwanted apps can modify browsers and restrict/deny access to settings - this, to promote fake search engines.
+PUAs (including adware) often monitor browsing activity (URLs visited, pages viewed, search queries, etc.) and gather personal information derived from it (IP addresses, geolocations and other details).
 This data typically contains personally identifiable information.
-What is more, the developers of such applications usually share the collected data with third parties (potentially, cyber criminals), seeking to misuse it for financial gain.
-Therefore, presence of PUAs on devices can lead to various system infiltrations and infections, financial losses, serious privacy issues and even identity theft.
-To ensure device integrity and user safety, it is strongly advised to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.
+Furthermore, the developers of such applications usually share the collected data with third parties (potentially, cyber criminals) seeking to misuse it for financial gain.
+Therefore, the presence of PUAs on devices can lead to various system infiltration and infections, financial loss, serious privacy issues and even identity theft.
+To ensure device integrity and user safety, you are strongly advised to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.

 |Name||Ads by MusiCalm|